vegasjj/exp-net-fundamentals-2025-Q2/projects/week1/linux-firewall-rules/README.md

 curl http://127.0.0.1:8080
 ```

-Test the `curl` command from outside AWS to confirm the server is reacheable from the internet (replace the IP with the Elatic IP address)
+Test the `curl` command from outside AWS to confirm the server is reachable from the internet (replace the IP with the Elastic IP address)

 ## Proceed with deployment